Kedar18101998/Colour-Animation/README.md

 # Colour-Animation
-Made use of Win32SDK
+<br />Made use of Win32SDK
-\n Event driven Architecture based programming
+<br />Event driven Architecture based programming
-\n Windows Programming
+<br />Windows Programming

-\n For more information refer to book named Programming Windows by Charles Petzold
+<br />For more information refer to book named Programming Windows by Charles Petzold